tensorflow/docs/site/en/extend/estimators.md

 The `ModelFnOps` returned by the `model_fn` must contain `loss`: a `Tensor` representing the loss value, which quantifies how well the model's predictions reflect the target values during training and evaluation runs.
-The @{tf.losses}
-module provides convenience functions for calculating loss using a variety of metrics, including:
+The `tf.losses` module provides convenience functions for calculating loss using a variety of metrics, including: